mindscreen/neos-prototype-generator/README.md

 * Extend your new node-type from `Mindscreen.Neos:ContentComponent` (or include the `'Mindscreen.Neos:PrototypeGeneratorMixin'`).
 * Inline-editable properties are recognized with `type: string` and `ui.inlineEditable: true`.
 Block-editing can be enabled with `ui.inline.editorOptions.multiLine: true`.
 * Images (`Neos\Media\Domain\Model\ImageInterface`) provide a `<property>Uri` and `<property>Asset`.
+* Child-nodes will render with their specific node as `node` in the context; `Neos.Neos:ContentCollection` will render with the respective `nodePath`
 * Set a specific target-component prototype in `options.componentName`.
+* Specify the child-node mapping in `options.componentMapping.childNodes.<nodeName>`

 ## Configuration
 Settings: